On opening the book one will

 like a mirror, and we recognise ourselves for the first time.
 The

-I came to the realisation that I had won, not because I had attained
+next statement that we must not miss in the Prologue is, I came to the realisation that I had won, not because I had attained

 the full secrets of swordsmanship.
 Miyamoto